thanhdatvo/vo9312/README.md

-### Hi there, I'm [Thanh Dat Vo][website] 👋
+### Hi there, I'm [Thanh Dat, Vo][website] 👋

 ## I'm a Developer and Researcher!
 <!-- - 🔭 I’m currently working on a [VS Code Course][website]! -->
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I love research about IT things 🤣
 <!-- - 👯 I’m looking to collaborate with other content creators -->
 <!-- - 🥅 2020 Goals: Contribute more to Open Source projects -->
-- ⚡ Fun fact: I love to run marathon
+- ⚡ Fun fact: I love not only to run code but also to run in a marathon

 ### Connect with me: